phillipahereza/storj-file-sender/README.md

 The kinds of secret codes you will get are things like, `magical-liver-mouse-deer-311`, `mundane-chestnut-tarantula-989` and `political-lemon-glacier-lynx-348`.

 ### Checksuming
-Although TCP has native checksuming and Go is a super language and during my testing and developing I haven't seen any data that got mashed up or eaten on my local machine, but some networks could do this.
+Although TCP has native checksuming and Go is a super language and during my testing and developing I haven't seen any data that got mashed up or eaten on my local machine, some networks / machines could do this.
 So from the beginning I developed this system with the understanding that part of the data transfer would include a checksum of the original file, to ensure that the integrity of the file was determinable at the `Receiver's` side.

 ### TCP
 >Your relay program should not use much memory.
 It should not use more than 4MB of memory or storage per transfer, regardless of the size of the file being transfered.